empowerfinance/TiltPromptLibraryPlugins/CONTRIBUTING.md

 Thank you for your interest in contributing!
 This document provides guidelines and information for contributors.

+## ⚠️ Important: Keep Both Plugins in Sync

+**The VS Code extension and Rider plugin are maintained and versioned together.** When adding features or fixing bugs:

+- **If you change one, you must change the other.** Both plugins should have feature parity.
+- **Both plugins are released together** with the same version number.
+- **PRs that only update one plugin** will be asked to include the corresponding changes in the other, unless the change is platform-specific (e.g., VS Code API workaround).

+This ensures users get a consistent experience regardless of which IDE they use.

 ## 🚀 Getting Started

 ### Prerequisites

 **VS Code Extension:**

 - Node.js 18+
 - VS Code 1.85+

 **Rider Plugin:**

 - JDK 21 (for Rider 2025.2+) or JDK 17 (for legacy)
 - JetBrains Rider 2024.3+